 There are many films and series, old and recent, that have imagined the future.
 To be honest, we have a well-founded suspicion that they helped design it.

-Here is a brief summary of the “reflections of tomorrow” for as many films on the future pulled out of the entertainment industry.
-In parentheses, what they anticipated and predicted.
+Here is a brief compendium of the "reflections of tomorrow" for as many films about the future brought out by the entertainment industry.
+In parentheses what they anticipated and predicted.

 1976: Logan's Run - Logan's Run (Tinder)

 Logan 5 (Michael York) is looking for a date.
-Dressed in a toga, check the screen.
+Dressed in a toga, he controls the screen.
 A man appears.
 Swipe.
 Finally a woman appears: Jessica 6 (Jenny Agutter).
-Just as it starts to feel like a date, Jessica hesitates and says, “I was feeling sad.
-I start looking again.
+Just when she starts to sound like a date, Jessica hesitates and says, “I felt sad.
+I'll start looking again.
 It was a mistake".
 The modern, chaotic dating circuit of apps like Tinder immediately comes to mind.

 1982: Supercar - Knight Rider (autonomous vehicles)